uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 \end{bmatrix}
 {math-block end}

-The top row just means that the new *x* value is 2 lots of the original *x*, and none of the original y, which is why all the *x* values double.
+the top row just means that the new *x* value is 2 lots of the original *x*, and none of the original y, which is why all the *x* values double.
 The second row determines the *y* value: in the above example, it means that the new *y* value uses none of the original x, but 4 times the original *y* value.
 If you try this matrix, you should find that the location of all the *x* points is doubled, and the location of all the y points is multiplied by 4.

 Now try the following matrix: